particle-iot/docs/src/content/reference/firmware.md

 Interrupts are a way to write code that is run when an external event occurs.
 As a general rule, interrupt code should be very fast, and non-blocking.
 This means performing transfers, such as I2C, Serial, TCP should not be done as part of the interrupt handler.
-Rather, the interrupt handleer can set a variable which instructs the main loop that the event has occurred.
+Rather, the interrupt handler can set a variable which instructs the main loop that the event has occurred.

 ### attachInterrupt()

 Specifies a function to call when an external interrupt occurs.
 Replaces any previous function that was attached to the interrupt.

+**NOTE:**
+`pinMode()` MUST be called prior to calling attachInterrupt() to set the desired mode for the interrupt pin (INPUT, INPUT_PULLUP or INPUT_PULLDOWN).

 ```C++
 // EXAMPLE USAGE